ethereum-optimism/optimism/packages/contracts-bedrock/test/kontrol/README.md

 ```

 [`KontrolDeployment.sol`](./deployment/KontrolDeployment.sol) contains the minimal deployment sequence required by the proofs.
-The [`make-summary-deployment.sh`](./scripts/make-summary-deployment.sh) script will generate a summary contract is used to load the post-`setUp` state directly into Kontrol.
+The [`make-summary-deployment.sh`](./scripts/make-summary-deployment.sh) script will generate a JSON state diff.
+This state diff is used in two ways by Kontrol.
+First, Kontrol generates a summary contract recreating the state diffs recorded in the JSON.
+This contract is used to test that the information contained in the generated JSON is correct and aids in the specification of the symbolic property tests.
+The generation of this contract is also handled by the `make-summary-deployment.sh` script.
+Second, the state diff JSON is used to load the post-deployment state directly into Kontrol when running the proofs.

 This step is optional if an up-to-date summary contract already exists, which will be the case until the `KontrolDeployment` contract changes.
 See the [Implementation Details](#implementation-details) section for more information.